 Low Bono and Solo Initiative

-Committed to its mission to educate outstanding lawyers to be leaders for a just and humane world, the School of Law is pleased to offer the Low Bono and Solo Initiative which aims to assist its alumni in starting their own solo practices or small firms, including those setting up their own practices with the intent of serving the moderate means client community.
+The Low Bono and Solo Initiative aims to assist its alumni in starting and sustaining their own solo practices or small firms, including those setting up their own practices with the intent of serving the moderate means client community.

-Through the Initiative, alumni can benefit from a series of CLEs, workshops, and the Low Bono Incubator Program.
+Through the Initiative, alumni can benefit from a series of CLEs and workshops and the Low Bono Incubator Program.
 For those interested in taking advantage of opportunities the initiative offers, please also check out the resources and ways to connect with the community below.
-For more information about the Low Bono and Solo Initiative, please contact Diana Singleton, Director at the Access to Justice Institute, at email@example.com or 206-398-4168.
+For more information about the Low Bono and Solo Initiative, please contact Diana Singleton, Director at the Access to Justice Institute, at firstname.lastname@example.org or 206-398-4168.

 The Low Bono Incubator Program